Ramadan

 Celebrating Ramadan

-In 2025, Ramadan is expected to begin on 1st March and carry on until 30th March, depending on the sighting of the moon.
+In 2027, Ramadan is expected to begin on the evening of 7th February and carry on until 8th March, depending on the sighting of the moon.
 People all over the world will be fasting from sunrise until sunset to observe Ramadan, it’s an important time of prayer and community.

 Lots of young people will be excited and proud to be able to observe Ramadan.
 Fasting is a challenge that can affect people differently, so it’s always important to get support when you need it.
 Depending on your age or health, you may observe Ramadan differently or be excused from fasting entirely.